Comparator Circuits over Finite Bounded Posets: Preliminaries

 \paragraph{Skew Comparator Circuits:} We now define skewness in comparator circuits.
 To begin with, we present an alternate definition of comparator circuits that is closer to the definition of standard Boolean circuits.
 A comparator gate is a 2-input, 2-output gate that takes $a$ and $b$ as inputs and outputs $a \wedge b$ and $a \vee b$.
 Then the comparator circuit is simply a circuit (in the usual sense) that consists of only comparator gates (In particular, fan-out gates are not allowed).
 Using this definition, we can encode comparator circuits by using DAGs as we encode standard Boolean circuits.
 It is easy to see that given a comparator circuit encoded as an ordered list of gates, we can obtain the DAG encoding the comparator circuit in logspace.
 Using this definition, we can talk about \emph{wires} in the comparator circuit.

-We say that an AND gate in a comparator gate is \textit{used} if the AND output wire of that comparator gate is used in the circuit.
+We say that an AND gate in a comparator gate is \textit{used} if the AND output wire of that comparator gate has a path, through comparator gates, to the output wire.
 An AND gate in the circuit is called \emph{skew} if and only if at least one input to that gate is the constant 0 or the constant 1 or (in the case of annotated circuits) an input bit $x_i$ or $\overline{x_i}$ for some $i$.

 A comparator circuit is called a \emph{skew comparator circuit} if and only if all used AND gates in the circuit are \emph{skew}.
 The complexity class \skewcc\ consists of all languages that can be decided by poly-size skew comparator circuit families.
 We define \skewccvp\ to be the circuit evaluation problem for skew comparator circuits.
 Note that given the ordered list representation of a comparator circuit, it is easy to check whether an AND gate is used or not.
-For ex., if the $i^{\hbox{th}}$ gate is $(w_{1}, w_{2})$, then the AND output of this gate is unused iff there is no element in the list of gates with $w_{1}$ as a member at a position greater that $i$ in the list.
+For ex., if the $i^{\hbox{th}}$ gate is $(w_{1}, w_{2})$, then the AND output of this gate is unused if and only if there is no element in the list of gates with $w_{1}$ as a member at a position greater that $i$ in the list and if the AND output of this gate is not the output wire.

 The circuit family is $\L$-uniform if and only if there exists a TM $\lang{M}$ that outputs the $n^\textrm{th}$ circuit in the family in $O(\log(n))$ space given $1^{n}$ as input.
 All circuits in this paper are $\L$-uniform unless mentioned otherwise.